DKFN/minireddit-backend/README.md

 Nice , now lets get to
 ## Usage of the API

+(This part needs update on datasources explanation, whole idea is the same but id fetching has quite changed it will come very soon)

 Minimum version of a post (To be discussed):
 ```json